wstrinz/cogibara/README.md

 The gem will install two executables; `cogibara-local` and `cogibara-redis`.
 Both should run fine out of the box, but many functions require an API key or account credentials to work properly.
 See the Configuration section for more information.

 **Cogibara Local**

+  cogibara-local -m "hows it going?"
+    #=> cucumber: Good and you?

+  cogibara-local -c config.rb -m "what time is it in the netherlands?"
+    #=> cucumber: 7:30:40 am CEST  |  Wednesday, May 29, 2013

 The `cogibara-local` executable is a command line interface for the gem.

     Usage: cogibara-local [options]